Terry-Thomas: Breaking into Hollywood: 1961–1965

 Terry-Thomas spent part of 1961 in America, filming the role of Professor Bruce Patterson in Bachelor Flat—his first Hollywood role—before flying to Gibraltar to film Operation Snatch, in which he teamed up with Lionel Jeffries.
 By the end of 1961 Terry-Thomas was appearing on radio, such as the December broadcast of The Bing Crosby Show and in guest spots on American television shows; he was frequently the subject of US newspaper interviews.
 In 1962 Bachelor Flat and Operation Snatch were both released, and were followed by two more films: a large-budget biopic from Metro-Goldwyn-Mayer called The Wonderful World of the Brothers Grimm, in which Terry-Thomas shared his scenes with the American comedian Buddy Hackett, and Kill or Cure, in which he appeared with Sykes, a friend since they worked together in Large as Life.

 On 1 February 1962 Terry-Thomas and Pat Patlanski divorced, having spent the previous eight years estranged.
 He had by then split from his mistress of the previous few years, Lorrae Desmond, who returned to Australia shortly afterwards and married a surgeon; Terry-Thomas resumed his bachelor lifestyle.
-The break-up with Desmond caused him great upset, and he sought solace with Belinda Cunningham, a 21-year-old whom he had met on holiday in Majorca two years previously.
+The break-up with Desmond caused him great upset, and he sought solace with Belinda Cunningham, a 21-year-old whom he had met on holiday in Mallorca two years previously.
 (Note: Belinda Cunningham was born in Lincolnshire in 1941 and was the daughter of Lieutenant-Colonel Geoffrey Cunningham.
-She was working in Majorca when she first met Terry-Thomas and they remained in close contact when they each returned home to England.
+She was working in Mallorca when she first met Terry-Thomas and they remained in close contact when they each returned home to England.
 Geoffrey opposed the relationship and made many efforts to separate his daughter from the actor, including securing her a job as a personal assistant in Singapore, which she did not take.)
 The couple began a romance, and married in August 1963 at Halstead Registry Office near Colchester, Essex.
 The following year she gave birth to their first son—Timothy Hoar—at the Princess Beatrice Hospital in London.
 (Note: Although named Timothy at birth, he was often called Tiger by his parents.)